act-rules/act-rules.github.io/_rules/error-message-descriptive-b1e6dc.md

 name: Error message is descriptive
 rule_type: composite
 description: |
-  This rule checks that when an input error is automatically detected the error is identified and described to the user in text
+  This rule checks that when an input error is automatically detected the error is identified and described to the user in text.

+accessibility_requirements:
-accessibility_requirements: # Remove whatever is not applicable wcag20:3.1.1: # Error Identification (A)
+  wcag20:3.1.1: # Error Identification (A)
     forConformance: true
     failed: not satisfied